hpcarcher/2014-09-16-imperial/archer/sessions/TestExercises.md

 Exercise 3 - propose unit tests for `cfd.py` and `jacobi.py`
 ------------------------------------------------------------

-With a partner, or in threes, write down possible tests for each function in `cfd.py` and `jacobi.py`.
+With a partner, or in threes, note down possible tests for each function in `cfd.py` and `jacobi.py`.

 Remember that testing with invalid arguments or boundary conditions can be as important if testing with valid arguments one knows to be correct.